Notice from your housing association

 If you are an assured tenant with a housing association you can only be evicted in certain circumstances, such as breaking one of the terms or your tenancy, or falling into rent arrears.

 Different rules apply if you are an assured shorthold (starter) tenant or demoted tenant.

-- give the reasons or ‘grounds’ for wanting to evict you
+- give the reasons (or ‘grounds‘) for evicting you

 - be for a set length of time.